Compressed air dryer: Compressed Air Coalescing Filter Performance

 Coalescing Filters collect liquids and aerosols, not vapors, see the Mechanical Coalescers section at Coalescer.
-In the table above, the LOCATION means where the Coalescing Filter is relative to Refrigerated Air Dryer.
-1 mg/m3 is a weight of oil in a volume of air and is approximately equal to 0.83 ppm by weight.
+In the table above, the location means where the Coalescing Filter is relative to Refrigerated Air Dryer.
+1 mg/m^{3} is a weight of oil in a volume of air and is approximately equal to 0.83 ppm by weight.

 High temperature dryers are equipped with an additional pre-cooler that removes excess heat via a forced air system.
 These units are designed to allow excessively hot compressed air to be effectively dried.
-Compressed air temperatures in excess of 38 °C (100 °F) are very common in Southern climates, mining operations, steel mills, shipboard, etc. In areas and applications that demand operations in elevated ambient temperatures, high temperature dryers are a necessity.
+Compressed air temperatures in excess of 38 C are very common in southern climates, mining operations, steel mills, shipboard, etc. In areas and applications that demand operations in elevated ambient temperatures, high temperature dryers are a necessity.

-Cycling dryers (also known as thermal mass dryers) utilize a thermal mass, usually a tank of water, to store the energy produced by the refrigeration system.
+Cycling dryers (also known as thermal mass dryers) use a thermal mass, usually a tank of water, to store the energy produced by the refrigeration system.
 The temperature of the water controls the refrigeration system through a thermostat.
 The compressed air passes through the thermal mass via a water cooled heat exchanger.
 The value of this type of configuration is that they normally produce more consistent cooling results.

 Joule–Thomson (JT) based refrigerated compressed air dryers

-JT type dryers are units that utilize the compressed air stream as their refrigeration element.
-High pressure compressed air (150~175 PSI) is fed into a pressure reducing valve on top of the dryer.
-The output of this valve (90–120 PSI) is directed into an expansion chamber which is surrounded with porous walls.
+JT type dryers are units that use the compressed air stream as their refrigeration element.
+High pressure compressed air, generally between 150 and 175 psi is fed into a pressure reducing valve on top of the dryer.
+The output of this valve, around 90 to 120 psi, is directed into an expansion chamber which is surrounded with porous walls.
 As the air expands to a lower pressure, it becomes cold (based on the Joule-Thomson Effect) and its ability to retain moisture is reduced.
 The moisture is released from the air in the form of fog.
 The fog laden air then passes through the porous walls of the chamber.
 The micro-droplets of water that make up the fog wet to the porous material and collect until they form droplets that can be affected by gravity.
 The water then drops into a trap and the dried air travels up to and out of the discharge port.
 The drawback of the JT Dryer is that it can only be used with two-stage compressors.
-This is because a two-stage compressor derives its efficiency by pumping to a high pressure (150–175 PSI.)
-This pressure is inappropriate for the shop floor and must be dropped to (90–120 PSI.)
+This is because a two-stage compressor derives its efficiency by pumping to a high pressure, 150 to 175 psi.
+This pressure is inappropriate for the shop floor and must be dropped to 90 to 120 psi.
 The JT Dryer takes advantage of this pressure drop to remove moisture from the compressed air stream through the inherent refrigeration based on the Joule-Thomson effect of the expanding air.
 Leveraging this pressure drop allows a JT dryer to produce the same relative dew points that Freon-based dryers produce.